Intern

 Scientific Grants Intern

-- Undergraduate or graduate student pursuing a degree in Social Work, Public Health, Science or a similar field.
+- Undergraduate or graduate student pursuing a degree in Social Work, Public Health, Science, Business/Health Administration or a similar field.

-- Experience working with the cancer community or a similar chronic illness patient population is a plus.
+- Experience working with biomedical researchers and/or cancer patient community is a plus.

 - Track and Maintain Grant Applications